hungptit/ioutils/README.md

 ## Test data ##

 * [boost libraries](https://www.boost.org/) source code which has more than 50K source code and object files.
-* Linux kernel source code with more than 78K files.

 ## What do we benchmark? ##

 * We use [Celero](https://github.com/DigitalInBlue/Celero) to benchmark all test functions.
-* All commands i.e find, mfind, and fd are executed using std::system function and the output will be piped to a temporary files.
-We need to pipe to a file instead of /dev/null to avoid any short circuit optimization.
+* All commands i.e find, mfind, and fd are executed using std::system function and the output is piped to a temporary file.
+We need to pipe to a file instead of **/dev/null** to avoid any short circuit optimization.

 ## Results ##

 ### Locate files ###